herna236/Visual-Timer/README.md

 - **CORS**: For enabling cross-origin resource sharing.

 ## Installation
-- ive added a sample.env you will have to create a secret password and make sure the ports are configured correctly
+- A sample .env file is included.
+You will need to create a secret password and ensure that the ports are configured correctly.
+- Port configurations may also need to be updated in api.jsx depending on your default settings.